 Coloring Pages – Crayola has a lot of free printables.
 Pick and choose your favorites.

-Depending on your child, you may search use some of the other items below as a starting off point.
-I never used anything other than coloring pages at this age with a mix of other games, songs and audio & paper books.
+Depending on your child, you may search and use some of the other items below as a starting point.
+I never used anything other than coloring pages at this age with a mix of other games, songs, and audiobooks & paper books.

 Printable Battleship This one is my son’s favorite

 About Me Pages – These are great self-reflection ideas or can be used as interview questions to spark conversation during the drive.